 These are the settings used to test these headphones; our results are only valid in this configuration.

-The Bose QuietComfort Earbuds 2's noise isolation performance is fantastic.
-They can block out a significant amount of ambient noise, especially compared to their predecessor or their competitors like the Apple AirPods Pro (2nd generation) Truly Wireless.
-Subjectively, the ANC performance is on par with the Bose QuietComfort Ultra Earbuds, likely because they both feature CustomTune technology, which adapts the ANC depending on your ear shape and the environment around you.
+The Bose QuietComfort Earbuds 2's noise isolation performance is great.
+They can block out a significant amount of ambient noise for earbuds.
+Subjectively, the ANC performance is close to the Bose QuietComfort Ultra Earbuds Truly Wireless, likely because they both feature CustomTune technology, which adapts the ANC depending on your ear shape and the environment around you.
 Overall, they're well-suited to reducing a wide variety of external noises, from low engine rumbles to ambient chatter and the high-pitched hum of AC units.

 The mic's noise handling performance is poor.
 The mic sits far away from your mouth, so it has difficulty capturing your voice clearly, especially in noisy environments like a busy office.
 That said, if you're talking in a quieter environment, like at home, you won't have problems being heard clearly.